How to Convert Adobe XD Design to WordPress Website in 3 Simple Methods

 • There are very few formatting options available for text.
 Bulleted lists cannot be created.

-• To simulate a border, you must draw lines manually to separate sides of a rectangle.
+• To simulate a border, you must draw lines manually to separate the sides of a rectangle.

 • Shadows can’t be made inside.